JuliaInv/MUMPSjInv.jl/README.md

 Note that this software is provided "as is" with absolutely no warranty.
 Use at your own risk.

-## Building

-Run the makefile in located in the src directory.
-Please do a pull-request if you have improvements.

 ### Run some tests